-The water sports centre offers complimentary non-motorised water sports including kayaks, wind surfing and snorkelling equipment.
+The water sports center offers complimentary non-motorized water sports including kayaks, wind surfing and snorkeling equipment.
 Lessons are available in waterskiing and paddle boarding.

-There is no on site PADI dive centre, however diving can be booked by a nearby local operator approved by the Four Seasons.
+There is no on site PADI dive center, however diving can be booked by a nearby local operator approved by the Four Seasons.

 Food & drink

-The Coral Grill, open for dinner, is located in the centre of the resort, offering a wonderful selection of fresh seafood and prime cuts of meat that are grilled to perfection.
+The Coral Grill, open for dinner, is located in the center of the resort, offering a wonderful selection of fresh seafood and prime cuts of meat that are grilled to perfection.

 Finally, the Ocean Terrace offers Italian classics with a Caribbean twist.
 Open for dinner, it also serves an eclectic mix of cocktails, best enjoyed in the Library Bar next door.